-Award of credit for this category requires the property to include or be adjacent to a portion of the county's designated wildlife habitat network, or be identified as a biodiversity area and corridor (formerly known as an urban natural areas) by the State's priority habitat and species project.
-Neither County or State habitat coverages are identified to be on or near the property.
-Credit for this category cannot be recommended.
+Award of credit for this category requires the property to include or be adjacent to a portion of the county's designated wildlife habitat network or be identified as an urban natural area by the State's priority habitat and species project.
+The county's recognized wildlife habitat network is not identified to be on the property.
+However, the State's priority habitat coverage is located on the entire property and over four acres are natively vegetated (NOTE: the State urban natural areas designations are now known as biodiversity areas and corridors).
+Credit for this category is recommended.